102

 I tasted 2008 Ferran white which was missing at La Garde tasting, and it was gentle and soft wine with an aroma of pear, elegant and round.
 2007 Ferran white appeared fresher than in 2008, with better acidity, more opulence, and deeper and longer on the palate.
 Very fine indeed.

-Next followed an entertaining 2005 Ferran red with fine intensity of perfectly ripe black fruit, aromatic touch, superb balance and palate coated with sweet cherries.
+We next followed an entertaining 2005 Ferran red with fine intensity of perfectly ripe black fruit, aromatic touch, superb balance, and palate coated with sweet cherries.
 Great joy to drink.
-2003 Ferran red was typical of the vintage with warm fruit, liquorice taste and dry tannin.
-Ferran 2001 red was very supple, fruity and soft with a soft texture.
+2003 Ferran red was typical of the vintage with warm fruit, licorice taste, and dry tannin.
+Ferran 2001 red was very supple, fruity, and soft with a soft texture.
 Fully mature now.

-It was a very well-organized trip this Voyage de Presse and a great possibility to learn about less-known properties from Graves/Pessac-Léognan.
+It was a well-organized trip this Voyage de Presse and an excellent opportunity to learn about less-known properties from Graves/Pessac-Léognan.
 Thanks!

 IMPRESSIONS FROM HARVEST 2010 AND TASTINGS AT OTHER PROPERTIES